Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Is pay per applicant pricing model for you?

-Pay per applicant guarantees leads, offers valuable insights and eliminates unqualified candidates before they reach a recruiter.
-It essentially eliminates the first step of the shortlisting process that often tends to be a bottleneck and can consume time as well as effort.
-Ideally, pay per applicant is a great way to work around tight budgets, focus on priority hires and continually improve on hiring strategies.
+Paying per applicant guarantees leads, offers valuable insights and eliminates unqualified candidates before they reach a recruiter.
+It essentially eliminates the first step of the shortlisting process that is often a bottleneck and can consume time and effort.
+Pay per applicant is a great way to work around tight budgets, focus on priority hires and continually improve hiring strategies.

 FAQs